AverageHoarder/castpi2go/README.md

 5. "snapcast_server_ip" this is the IP of the snapserver that the pi will play in sync with.
 When you cast to the snapserver, all snapclients will play the same in sync.

 Note:
 You can delete the "hifiberry_overlay" line if you only want to install mpd, upmpdcli and snapserver on a pi without a Hifiberry DAC.
-This will skip the config steps that alter the audio settings of the pi.
+This will skip the config steps that alter the audio settings of the pi and also will not install snapclient.

-### Running the bootstrap playbook to set up the ansible user for the main playbook (optional)
+### Running the bootstrap playbook to set up the ansible user (optional)
 bootstrap.yml creates a new user "nandor" with passwordless sudo on the pi that will be used by the main playbook.
 The user will use the "ansible" key created earlier to authenticate.
 You can also use a different user ("ansible" if you lack creativity), I chose nandor because this playbook is relentless.
-1. In the castpi2go directory, edit the bootstrap playbook `nano bootstrap.yml`, then look for the `add ssh key` task and fill out `key: ""` with your public ansible key (`cat ~/.ssh/ansible.pub`).
+1. In the castpi2go directory, edit the bootstrap playbook `nano bootstrap.yml`, then look for the `add ssh key` task and fill out `key: ""` with your public ansible key `cat ~/.ssh/ansible.pub`.
 2. If you want to use a different user, search and replace all instances of "nandor" in bootstrap.yml with your chosen user name.
 You'll also have to edit `nano ansible.cfg` and replace nandor for the "remote_user" option.
 3. Ensure that "private_key_file" in `nano ansible.cfg` points to your ansible SSH key and that the "remote_user" matches your chosen ansible user.
-4. Execute the bootstrap playbook `ansible-playbook bootstrap.yml -u user --key-file ~/.ssh/id_ed25519` (replace "user" with the user you set in Raspberry Pi Imager and --key-file with your normal SSH key.
+4. Execute the bootstrap playbook `ansible-playbook bootstrap.yml -u user --key-file ~/.ssh/id_ed25519` (replace "user" with the user you set in Raspberry Pi Imager and "--key-file" with your normal SSH key.

 ### Run the main playbook to fully set up your pi(s)
-1. Edit the main playbook `nano castpi2go.yml` find the "add ssh key for ansible user" task and fill out `key: ""` with your public ansible key (`cat ~/.ssh/ansible.pub`).
+1. Edit the main playbook `nano castpi2go.yml`, find the "add ssh key for ansible user" task and fill out `key: ""` with your public ansible key `cat ~/.ssh/ansible.pub`.
 This is also performed in the bootstrap playbook and kept as a means to easily revoke or change the ssh key later on by adding "state: absent" for example.
 If you use a different ansible user, change "user: nandor" as well.
 2. In the castpi2go directory, execute the main playbook `ansible-playbook castpi2go.yml` This can also be used later on to update the pi(s), as it will update all apt packages as well as snapclient/snapserver which are not available on apt.